MaHongxia/mahongxia.github.io/_pages/about.md

 <p>Welcome to my website!</p>

 <p>
-I am a PhD candidate in Economics at the National University of Singapore and am on the 2026–2027 academic job market.
-I expect to graduate in August 2026.
+I am a recent Ph.D. graduate in Economics from the National University of Singapore and am on the 2026–2027 academic job market.
 </p>

 <p>